bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/06_Persistent_Storage/05_Own_interface.rst

          The name of the master node considered by COMPSs.

       STORAGE_MASTER_NODE
-         The name of the node to be considere the master for the Storage framework.
+         The name of the node to be considered the master for the Storage framework.

       WORKER_NODES
          The set of nodes provided by the queuing system that will be considered as worker nodes by COMPSs.

       NETWORK
-         Network interface (e.g. ib0)
+         Network interface (e.g. ``ib0``)

       STORAGE_PROPS
          Storage properties file path (defined as ``enqueue_compss`` flag).